Latest Updates (updated 5/4/2020)

 - HCPED Webinar

-In response to recommendations, HCPED staff is teleworking.
-Please visit our contact page to be re-directed.
+In response to recommendations, HCPED staff is working remotely.
+Please visit our contact page to be reach out to a specific staff member.
 We still stand to assist you 110% during this time and are equipped for conference calls and virtual meetings.
 Event information updated below.

 WNC Career Expo, April 1st: The event is CANCELLED.
-MAWDB is working on rescheduling for a date in late Spring/early Summer.
+The Mountain Area Workforce Development Board is working to reschedule this in late Spring/early Summer.